scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 # Cross-site Scripting (XSS)

-__Javascript is powerful.__
+__JavaScript is powerful.__

-If an attacker can get a user to execute arbitrary javascript on a target site, it can issue arbitrary AJAX HTTP requests to that site and GET requests to other sites.
+If an attacker can get a user to execute arbitrary JavaScript on a target site, it can issue arbitrary AJAX HTTP requests to that site and GET requests to other sites.

 AJAX requests are restricted by browsers' same origin policy, but any requests to the same domain will include all relevant cookies.

-However, Javascript can still be used to read cookies and send secrets to other domains via GET requests.
+However, JavaScript can still be used to read cookies and send secrets to other domains via GET requests.

     !javascript